kbruner/productionwithscissors/_posts/2022-10-23-fun-with-freebsd-build-your-own-bare-vm-k3s-cluster.md

 - virtualization
 - linux
 meta:
-permalink: ""
+permalink: /2022/10/24/fun-with-freebsd-k3s-cluster-tutorial/
 excerpt: Step-by-step tutorial for deploying a Kubernetes cluster with k3s on FreeBSD bhyve VMs
 ---

 _Step-by-step tutorial for deploying a Kubernetes cluster with k3s on FreeBSD bhyve VMs_

-*Note* this is an updated version of [this original k3s tutorial](http://productionwithscissors.run/2020/12/26/adventures-in-freebernetes-tutorial-build-your-own-bare-vm-k3s-cluster/)
+*Note*: this post is an updated version of [this original k3s tutorial](http://productionwithscissors.run/2020/12/26/adventures-in-freebernetes-tutorial-build-your-own-bare-vm-k3s-cluster/)

 [See all posts in the FreeBSD Virtualization Series](/freebsd-virtualization-series/)